 In this episode we look at how art can be an act of protest.
-How can art be used to question ideas relating to recognition, representation and equality?
+How can art question ideas of recognition, representation and equality?
 Hear artists, activists and a poet discuss their experiences of using their work to bring about change.

 Featuring Scottee, Jeremy Deller, Anahita Rezvani-Rad, Sarah Carne, Hilary Powell, Daniel Edelstyn and Alistair Gentry (Bank Job) and Raju Rage.